 “I’ve churned a fair bit of butter in my life, ma’am.”

 Wade rolled up his sleeves and got straight to the barrel, grabbing the lever and starting to turn it in smooth, powerful strikes.
-Anna finally let herself breath, taking a step back as she saw the way his shirt pulled and stretched at the powerful muscles across his shoulders.
+Anna finally let herself breathe, taking a step back as she saw the way his shirt pulled and stretched at the powerful muscles across his shoulders.

 There was something to be said for having men work for you, she thought.